astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 <!-- prettier-ignore -->
 #### administrator/components/com_foos/services/provider.php

-Previously it was not necessary to set the `MVC factory` in `provider.php`, now it is required.
+Previously it was not necessary to set the `MVCFactory` in `provider.php`, now it is required.
 Otherwise you will see the following error message or you will be forced to program the connection to the database yourself: `MVC factory not set in Joomla\CMS\Extension\MVCComponent`.<!-- \index{service!provider} -->

 [administrator/components/com_foos/services/provider.php](https://codeberg.org/astrid/j4examplecode/src/branch/t6/src/administrator/components/com_foos/services/provider.php)